Skip to main content

 NCAA

 Students review the common mythologies of the world, as well as review more recent versions of these same stories.
 Exploring myths and legends throughout the world, students learn about the similarities that span time and culture in storytelling.
-At the end of the course, the students pull together their knowledge of the three areas mentioned above and use that to create their own myth or mythology.

 Duration